qiime2/dev-docs/source/storing-data/types.rst

    dropdown = Str % Choices({'banana', 'apple', 'pear'})

-   assert      'banana' in dropdown assert not  'orange' in dropdown assert not  0.5 in dropdown
+   assert      'banana' in dropdown assert not  'grape' in dropdown assert not  0.5 in dropdown